Doris Bunte

-Doris Bunte (July 2, 1933 – February 15, 2021) was a Massachusetts state representative and an administrator of the Boston Housing Authority.
+Doris Bunte (July 2, 1933 – February 15, 2021) was an American politician who was a member of the Massachusetts House of Representatives from 1973 to 1984 and administrator of the Boston Housing Authority from 1984 to 1992.
 She was the first African-American woman to hold either position.

 Biography

-She was born on July 2, 1933, in New York City and educated in the New York City public schools.
+Bunte was born on July 2, 1933, in New York City and educated in the New York City public schools.

 She was a tenant activist at the Orchard Park housing project (now Orchard Gardens) in Roxbury.
 She was a member of the National Rent Board, the Critical Minority Affairs Committee, the National Association of Housing and Redevelopment Officials, the National Tenants Organization, and the Citizens Housing and Planning Association.